tolkit/telomeric-identifier/README.md

 # A Telomere Identification toolKit (tidk)

-Simple and fast de-novo identification of telomeric repeats (`explore`), finding frequency of a telomeric sequence by clade in windows (`find`), or a user defined sequence in windows (`search`).
-Fasta sequences can also be trimmed using a supplied base repeat string (see `trim`).
+tidk is a toolkit to identify and visualise telomeric repeats for the Darwin Tree of Life genomes. tidk works especially well on chromosomal genomes, but can also work on PacBio HiFi reads well (see <a href="https://github.com/tolkit/a-telomeric-repeat-database">the telomeric repeat database</a>).
+There are a few modules in the tool, which may be useful.

+1. `explore` - tries to find the telomeric repeat unit in the genome.
+2. `find` and `search` are essentially the same.
+They identify a repeat sequence in windows across the genome. `find` uses an in-build table of telomeric repeats, in `search` you supply your own.
+3. `plot` does what is says on the tin, and plots the csv output of `find` or `search` as an SVG.
+4. `min` returns the lexicographically minimal string of an input DNA string(s) or file of DNA sequences.
+5. `trim` trims fasta sequences using a supplied base repeat string.

 ## Install